Program

 13:30 — 15:00Concurrent Session 4:

-„Specific Museum Program and Education Format for Young People?”
+Museum Programs and Education Formats Specifically for Young People?

-Visitor Engagement in Science Museum: Implications for Public Pedagogy.
+Visitor Engagement in Science Museums: Implications for Public Pedagogy.
 Study on Interaction in Science Museums as Factor of Engagement of Thai Science Museum Visitors

 Are Guided Tours a Good Format for Young Museum Visitors?